 The most enjoyable way to go from one side of Istanbul to the other is by ferry.
 In addition to City Line Ferries, smaller boats are available which also depart from near the ferry port.
 Both accept İstanbulkart.
 You can also use the ferry to avoid peak-time traffic on the roads.
 Visit the website for detailed information on the lines.

 “Beam me up, Scotty!”
 The Scotty app is designed to help you travel quickly at peak times.
 You can contact motorcycle riders going to your destination and travel with them.
 Please note Scotty is not a motor-cab company so both the motorcyclist and the passenger are Joe Public.
 Motorcyclists must comply with certain criteria and complete a driving test to ensure they drive safely in order to become a Scotty Driver.
 The app is easy to use and available on Android and iOS compatible devices.
 You can use this site to download the application.

 Uber (Just for the taxi)

+Although there are no more Uber cars around Istanbul, you can still call for a cab with the app.
 The UBER app connects you with your nearest taxi driver.
 When calling UBER taxis, you can get detailed information about the driver, including their mobile number.
 You can see the route information and how much you will pay in advance and you can pay at the end of the journey either by credit card or cash.
 You can visit the internet site for detailed information about UBER which is also used in many countries and cities in the world.

 Bitaksi app allows you to call a taxi to your location.
 You can see detailed information about your driver before your journey, including their driver rating.
 The app is suitable for disabled travellers.
 You can see information about the route and how much you will pay, and you can pay by credit card in advance or after the trip.
 Visit the site to download the app.